codenameakshay/flutter-floating-bottom-bar/packages/flutter_floating_bottom_bar/example/example.md

 ```

 # FLoating Search Top Bar
+A simple Material search bar in the top of your app, which hides on scroll down.

 ```
 # Simply change these values in the bottom search bar to convert it into top search bar
           start: 0,